 Have you ever wondered what makes a music therapist different from a musician who volunteers to play music at a hospital, home for the elderly, or a similar place?
 For some looking from the outside, the difference might not be obvious, but there are actually significant differences!
 In this blog post, we tell you 4 differences between music therapists and musician volunteers….Read More

 Welcome to Sam's Fans blog!
-We write at least every three days about music and art therapy, as well as what is happening at Sam's Fans.
-Our blogs are meant to be for non-therapists, so do not feel it will be technical stuff that is hard to understand.
+We write content about music and art therapy, as well as what is happening at Sam's Fans.
+Our blog posts are for therapists AND non-therapists.
 If you wish to receive updates every time we write use the form below to sign up!